NexPlayer/Android-SDK/advanced.md

 #### native int setDebugLogs (int codecLog,int RendererLog,int protocol\_Log)

-This method sets the debugging log levels related to codecs, rendering, and protocols in NexPlayer™.
+This method sets the debugging log levels related to codecs, rendering, and protocols in NexPlayer.

 > **Warning** Calls to this method should be made after callinginitbut before callingopen.